Yghtso/DBlusBlus/docs/VERIFICATION.md

 For fresh-machine toolchain setup and normal build/check invocation, see [`DEVELOPMENT.md` — Development baseline](DEVELOPMENT.md#development-baseline).

-`ARCHITECTURE.md` defines the correctness/performance obligations.
-This guide describes practical ways to verify those obligations.
+[`ARCHITECTURE.md`](ARCHITECTURE.md) defines the correctness/performance obligations.
+This
+guide describes practical ways to verify those obligations.
 A test recipe does not weaken or replace an architectural invariant, and benchmark numbers are measurements rather than persistent architecture constants.

-Milestone labels in this guide are organizational verification checkpoints only; current implementation status belongs in `PROJECT_STATE.md`.
+Procedures are organized by subsystem capability and apply whenever that capability is under verification.
+Implementation status belongs in `PROJECT_STATE.md`.

 ---